blueSparrow2000/DiceGame/README.md

 2024.07.26 Altar) Shrinkable board / width, height are now possible to change / possible to add/delete a tile permanently into the board

+2024.07.28 Board is now implemented using indirection /

 # To do
 - (Big update) change skill mechanism: you may dis-learn skills and learn new skill into current slots!